CHAPTER 2

 The Options of the Office Button

-When clicked (with the mouse’s left button), the Office Button
+When clicked (with the mouse’s left button), the Office Button displays a menu:

 Image From EcoleBooks.com

-If you right-click the office button, you would get a short menu:
+If you right-click the Office Button, you would get a short menu:

 Image From EcoleBooks.com